Awarded five stars on Goodreads. If I could give this book SIX stars, I would.

-Before reading THE WARMTH OF OTHER SUNS, I thought I had a reasonable white person’s understanding of the pervasive nature of racism in the United States.
-But I never fully understood the daily impact racism has on every aspect of life of a black American.
-And I certainly never before got that, after the Civil War, the lives of freed blacks in the south actually became worse than under slavery.
+Before reading THE WARMTH OF OTHER SUNS, I thought I had a reasonable, liberal, white person’s understanding of the pervasive nature of racism in the United States.
+But I never fully understood the daily impact racism has on every aspect of life of a black American, until I read this book.
+And I certainly never before understood that, after the Civil War, the lives of freed blacks in the South actually became worse than they had been under slavery.

-Part drama, part history, and part sociology text, THE WARMTH OF OTHER SUNS skillfully portrays a hundred years of migration, when blacks left the untenable and unjust Jim Crow restrictions of the southern states and, much like other immigrants coming to this country, traveled far looking for more and better opportunities.
+Part drama, part history, and part sociology text, THE WARMTH OF OTHER SUNS skillfully tells a story of one hundred years of migration, when blacks left the untenable and unjust Jim Crow laws of the southern states and, much like other immigrants coming to this country during the same time period, traveled far looking for more and better opportunities.
 The result is nothing less than the demographic transformation of the United States.

 Wilkerson masterfully focuses on the journeys of three people: